A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Summary and conclusions

 Future work could address further applications of this method to more challenging problems in biomedical fluid-structure interaction.
-A fully incompressible formulations including a more sophisticated exactly incompressible and implicit elasticity formulation can be developed and a surface representation with higher regularity can allow for imposing higher order jump conditions and more accurate traction calculations on the solid boundary.
+Numerical approaches that use fully incompressible structural formulations, including a more sophisticated exactly incompressible and implicit elasticity formulation, can be developed.
+Additionally, the current formulation requires the structure to have a finite thickness.
+A surface representation with higher regularity can be considered in future work that allows for imposing higher order jump conditions, more accurate traction calculations on the solid boundary and higher order structural deformation.
+Further extensions on the fluid solver for more accurate simulation of large Reynolds number phenomena could consider higher-order spatial discretizations and large-eddy simulation (LES) turbulence modeling.